sumdog/jekyll-multisite/README.md

 └── _plugins
 ```

-Take care to notice you still need a symbolic link for `_plugins` to work correctly (I'm working on fixing that).
 When you build you sites, built them like so:

     jekyll build --config _config.yml,_example_net.yml
     jekyll build --config _config.yml,_example_com.yml

 Things to note:

-* Due to a bug, you still need to symbolic link `_plugins` from your base to the site source
+* `_plugins` must be a list.
+Since the `plugin_manager.rb` is loaded first to load this plugin, there is no way to monkey-patch in a fix for this.
 * Watching and dynamic updating of changed to the `_shared` directory doesn't currently work
 * `_shared` must be one directory below (../) the source for each website.
 * If you have something in both the site source and the shared source, the shared will overwrite what is in the site source